 Repair Parts shown in bold face (darker) type are more likely to need replacement after extended periods of normal use.
+They are readily available from most Warren Rupp distributors.
 The pump owner may prefer to maintain a limited inventory of these parts in his own stock to reduce repair downtime to a minimum.